simonloewe/simonloewe/.MyProjects/BiteOffREADME.md

 # Biteoff

-Small side project I started druing COVID. \
+Small side project I started during COVID. \
 My intention was to learn a little mobile development.
 Took it quite far with this project.
 There is a little of everything.
 Databases, mobile storage management, asynchronous calls, hardware acceleration etc.

 *Because of assets/ icons and fonts that I used, of which I have the rights to use them but do not have the rights of redistributing them, I cannot make this repository public*.